leapfinancial/rass_partner_sdk_new_py/README.md

  return json.dumps(self.to_dict(),cls=DateTimeEncoder)

-for the ExchangeRateDTO model is modified to implement the model_validate instead of parse_obj parse_obj is deprecated and will be removed in the future, use model_validate instead
+-for the ExchangeRateDTO and RaasPreQuoteRequest model is modified to implement the model_validate instead of parse_obj parse_obj is deprecated and will be removed in the future, use model_validate instead